Spencer-Janus/ECPRMML/README.md

 # ECPRMML
 This is a a ECPRMML method for Ecological Civilization Pattern recommendation.
 # Dataset
-The kg_final.txt file represents the region knowledge Graph.
+The kg_final.txt file represents the region knowledge Graph.  <br>
-train.txt and test.txt are obtained by dividing the interaction matrix. list_picture.npy represents features extracted from the real image list_picture_gpt.npy represents the features extracted from the generated image. list_text.npy the features extracted from the generated text
+train.txt and test.txt are obtained by dividing the interaction matrix.<br>
+list_picture.npy represents features extracted from the real image<br>
+list_picture_gpt.npy represents the features extracted from the generated image.<br>
+list_text.npy the features extracted from the generated text<br>

 # Requirements
 The following environments is needed: